tobycrisford/lockdownquiz/README.md

-# Numerically computing the Nash equilibrium strategy for two questions on my lockdown quiz.
+# Numerically computing the Nash equilibrium strategy for two questions on my lockdown quiz

 Q4.
 True or false, no one will answer true to this question.
 (1 point)